LABORA-INF-UFG/xapp-workshop/contents/class_3.md

 - Consulting the E2 Node IDs from the SDL, which should be stored in the `e2_nodes` variable
 - Sending the subscription request using the `request` library and saving its response in the `resp` variable

+Tip: use the `generate_subscription_request` function to generate the subscription request JSON.

 <p>
 <details>
 <summary>Solution</summary>